 - Click Connect.
 For now, only git

-The Git Integration for Jira add-on automatically configures web
+The Git Integration for Jira app automatically configures web

-Working with Branches and Pull Requests with VSTS Jira Cloud
+Working with Branches and Pull Requests with VSTS/Azure DevOps Jira Cloud

-This process requires a VSTS git repository and a PAT with at least
+This process requires a VSTS or Azure DevOps git repository AND a PAT with at least

 Code (read and write) scope.